update: 25-05-2024

 The Viewer organises the pages to make the data more readable and consistent.
 The layout is adapted to the size of the screen (responsive display), so that FactGrid can be consulted comfortably on a mobile phone as well as on a large screen.
 See the example of the page of Johann Wofgang von Goethe.

-A page on the Viewer consists of two horizontal strips and five blocks.
+A page on the Viewer consists of one horizontal strips and five blocks.

-On the top strip (in straw yellow), a “new search” link takes you back to the home page.
-On the lower strip (in black), a “linked pages” link with a chevron leads to the left-hand removable panel.
+Above the strip a “new search” link takes you back to the home page.
+On the strip, a “linked pages” link with a chevron leads to the left-hand removable panel.

-The two main blocks, on a white background, are :
+The two main blocks (see the case of Ahaha), on a white background, are :

 (2) The statement block.
 This block contains all the statements related to the Item, except for the general statements in the header and the external links.
 A statement must consist of a property and an object (which can itself be a FactGrid Item).
 The statement block can be divided into thematic sub-blocks, the theme of which is indicated by a title in red (e.g. “Education”, “Career and activities”, “Sociability and culture”, etc.).

-The statements in a block are grouped by property, each group being separated from the next by a grey line.
-In a group the property label is displayed in bold blue (e.g. “Educative institution”) and the object labels are displayed below in black, each on one line, followed in general by their description in grey (except in the general thematic block where the descriptions, almost always obvious, have been considered unnecessary).
+The statements in a block are grouped by property.
+In a group the property label is displayed in bold blue (e.g. “Educative institution”) and the object labels are displayed below in black with an indentation, each on one line, followed in general by their description in grey (except in the general thematic block where the descriptions, almost always obvious, have been considered unnecessary).
 An icon may be used to go to the corresponding page.

 A statement may include additional information.
 Firstly, there are qualifiers (e.g. a date or a place).
-These are displayed after the main information on the object in smaller characters (the name of the qualifier, i.e. the label of the corresponding property, is in blue italics, the label of the object is in black roman and the description in grey).
-Then there are the references (e.g. the mention of a source), also in small print (the name of the reference, i.e. the label of the corresponding property, is in red italics, its object is in black roman and the description in grey).
+These are displayed with an indentation after the main information on the object in smaller characters (the name of the qualifier, i.e. the label of the corresponding property, is in blue italics, the label of the object is in black roman and the description in grey).
+Then there are the references (e.g. the mention of a source) with an indentation, also in small print (the name of the reference, i.e. the label of the corresponding property, is in red italics, its object is in black roman and the description in grey).
 The statements of the same group are automatically ordered chronologically when date qualifiers exist.

 The five other blocks are :